Contact Us for a Free Consultation (213) 542-0979

 As stated above, California has different laws for real estate fraud charges depending on the details of the case, including:

-Grand Theft Penal Code 487 PC is used when somebody is alleged to have commit fraud on property with a value exceeding $950.
-PC 487 is frequently used in mortgage fraud allegations connected to theft by false pretenses.
+Grand Theft Penal Code 487 PC is used when somebody is alleged to have committed fraud on property with a value exceeding $950.
+PC 487 is frequently used in mortgage fraud allegations connected to theft by pretenses.
 A conviction for grand theft could result in either jail or state prison for up to one year for a misdemeanor and three years for a felony.

 Real Estate Fraud Defense Attorney in California

-Rent Skimming Civil Code 890 is used by prosecutors to charge someone in a situation where they rent out a home they are pretending to live during the first year of the mortgage and don't to apply their rent towards the cost of the mortgage.
-This crime can also occur when an individual falsely claims they own a property and then rents it out to someone.
+Rent Skimming Civil Code 890 is used by prosecutors to charge someone in a situation where they rent out a home they are pretending to live in during the first year of the mortgage and don't apply their rent towards the cost of the mortgage.
+This crime can also occur when an individual falsely claims they own a property and then rents it to someone.

 What Factors Are Prosecutors Looking At?